jenskutilek/fakelab/doc/truetype-hinting/index.md

 The commands are organized so that all x direction instructions come first, then all the y direction instructions, so that the direction switching only has to occur once in the “main” program (it starts with x, being the default direction).
 The IUP (interpolate untouched points) instructions are always added at its end, regardless if there actually were any instructions in each direction.

+Note that we here see a Single Link without stem, `SingleLinkH 46 -> 15 r na`.
+It uses the `MDRP` instruction instead of the `MIRP` instruction.

 After the IUP, any final deltas follow.
-For those, the direction has to be switched to the x axis again.
+For those in our example glyph, the direction has to be switched to the x axis again.

+Why are some Singe Links 6 instructions long, and some just 3 instructions long?
+FLS5 keeps track of the “reference point” (a property of the TrueType engine’s Graphics State) which is set by some instructions, and used by other instructions.

 Let’s find another example for more different commands.